 Walking is the oldest and most popular form of movement.
 More than 80 % of Germans like or even enjoy walking.
-Almost one third of the journeys are undertaken on foot.
-Walking is becoming ever more important to maintain everyday mobility, in particular among women, older people and children: these segments of the population walk most often. ¬The share of walking is highest among over 80-year olds with 34 %.
+Almost one third of journeys is undertaken on foot.
+Walking is becoming ever more important to maintain everyday mobility, in particular among women, older people and children: these groups of the population walk most often. ¬The share of walking is highest among over 80-year-olds with 34 %.

-Together with experts as well as the federal states, the Federal Ministry for Digital and Transport will develop a pedestrian traffic strategy.
+The Federal Ministry for Digital and Transport will develop a Pedestrian Traffic Strategy in cooperation with experts and the federal states.
 The objective is to improve the traffic conditions for pedestrians in Germany by strengthening the safety and attractiveness of pedestrian traffic at all federal levels as part of modern mobility.

 Promoting pedestrian traffic

-Regardless of this, the Ministry has been promoting pedestrian traffic for a long time.
+The Federal Ministry for Digital and Transport is promoting pedestrian traffic at interfaces with other modes of transport, too.
 To promote the safety and attractiveness of pedestrian traffic, measures from different fields of actions are taken:

-- Eight more projects related to pedestrian traffic are being funded within the scope of the mFUND innovation programme.
-You can find more information under Topic overview mFUND (German only).
+- Seven more projects related to pedestrian traffic are being funded within the scope of the mFUND innovation programme.
+For more information please visit the mFUND subject overview

 - The Federal Highway Research Institute is currently doing research on pedestrian traffic in eight projects.
 Nine new projects are being prepared, e.g. to determine the number of pedestrians through censuses that cover a short period of time and surrounding data.